-For months in which a CBOT corn futures contract expires, the actual corn price is the simple average of the daily settlement prices in the last three trading days prior to the contract expiration date for the CBOT corn futures contract for that month expressed in dollars per bushel plus the state-specific corn basis for that month.
-Note that the state-specific corn basis used to calculate actual corn prices is the same state-specific basis used to calculate expected corn basis for the month.
-For months when there is no expiring CBOT corn futures contract, the actual corn price is the weighted average of the futures prices on the nearest two contract months plus the state-specific corn basis for the month.
+A: For months in which a CME Group corn futures contract expires, the actual corn price is the simple average of the daily settlement prices in the last three trading days prior to the contract expiration date for the CME Group corn futures contract for that month expressed in dollars per bushel.
+For months when there is no expiring CME Group corn futures contract, the actual corn price is the weighted average of the futures prices on the nearest two contract months.
 The weights depend on the time period between the month in question and the nearby contract months.
-For example, the actual corn price in April in Wyoming is onehalf times the simple average of the daily settlement prices in the last three trading days prior to the contract expiration date of the corn futures contracts that expire in March plus one-half times the daily settlement prices in the last three trading days prior to the contract expiration date of the corn futures contracts that expire in May plus the Wyoming April corn basis.
+For example, the actual corn price in April is one-half times the simple average of the daily settlement prices in the last three trading days prior to the contract expiration date of the corn futures contracts that expire in March plus one-half times the daily settlement prices in the last three trading days prior to the contract expiration date of the corn futures contracts that expire in May.